Table of contents

 PDF portfolios

-PDF portfolios have been around for a long time.
+Landscape architecture portfolios in a PDF format have been around for a long time.
 They can mimic the old feeling of flipping through a portfolio.
 Here’s why it could work for you:

 • It’s printable,